 Big-Game Brad Stuver: Austin FC’s Unlikely U.S. Open Cup Superhero

-Stuver took a unique path from unsigned MLS Pool goalkeeper to Austin FC’s undisputed number-one, league All-Star and a 2025 U.S. Open Cup Hero.
+Stuver took a unique path from unsigned MLS Pool goalkeeper to Austin FC’s undisputed No. 1 and league All-Star – now he’s a win away from being crowned a U.S. Open Cup Champion.

 “When you lose a player like Brandon, you need to get more out of every single person that you have, because you simply don’t replace a guy like that,” said Brad Stuver, Austin’s 34-year-old goalkeeper and, like Vazquez, a 2025 MLS All-Star.
 “Everyone needs to step up a little more.”